 Rated #4

-E-Win is an under-the-radar brand that makes affordable, full-featured XL gaming chairs.
-All models support up to 400 pounds.
+E-Win is an under-the-radar brand that makes affordable, full-featured plus size gaming chair models.
+All support up to 400 pounds.
 The largest Flash XL edition supports a whopping 550 pounds.

 Flash XL Features

-Flash XL chairs have the same features as AKRacing and Anda Seat chairs.
+Flash XL chairs have the same features as the AKRacing Master Series Max.
 Highlights include 4D arms, a multifunction tilt-lock, and deep recline functionality.
-It falls behind the other two with a basic 2-year warranty.

 - Functionality: 4D adjustable armrests; recline from to 85°-155°; multifunction tilt-lock.